NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 ### Level 3: contribute your method to the Data Science Toolbox

+[This section is dependent on the guidance that will be developed for the Toolbox and therefore will evolve.]

-Before you get started, checklist to make sure your method is suitable:
+Before you get started, make sure your method is suitable:

 - has an open license
+- has the potential to be reused by others
-- can be used with publicly-available data, or sample data provided
+- can be used with publicly-available data, or you are able to provide sample data
-- has potential to be reused by others
 - can be presented in a Jupyter notebook format

-Follow the Toolbox contributing guidelines [link].
+Follow the Toolbox contributing guidelines [link to Toolbox guidelines - in progress].